 - 1. The DG method has the best provable stability property among all three methods discussed in this paper.
-One can prove a cell entropy inequality for the square entropy [22], which implies L^2 stability for the full nonlinear case with possible discontinuous solutions, and any converged solution is an entropy solution for a convex scalar conservation law.
+One can prove a cell entropy inequality for the square entropy (Jiang and Shu, 1994), which implies L^2 stability for the full non-linear case with possible discontinuous solutions, and any converged solution is an entropy solution for a convex scalar conservation law.
 This cell entropy inequality holds for all scalar nonlinear conservation laws, all orders of accuracy of the scheme, all space dimensions, arbitrary triangulation, and without the need to use the nonlinear limiters. - 2.
-The DG method can also be used on problems with second derivatives (diffusion terms such as those from the Navier-Stokes equations), [10], [34].
-It can even be used on problems with third derivative terms [46].
+The DG method can also be used on problems with second derivatives (diffusion terms such as those from the Navier-Stokes equations), (Cockburn and Shu, 1998b; Oden et al., 1998).
+It can even be used on problems with third and higher derivative terms (Yan and Shu, 2001a, 2001b).
 Theoretical results about stability and rate of convergence are very similar to those for the first derivative PDEs.
-Unlike the traditional mixed method, such local discontinuous Galerkin methods for higher derivatives are truly local (the auxiliary variables introduced for the derivatives can be eliminated locally) and share with the discontinuous Galerkin method all the flexibility and advantages such as a tolerance of arbitrary triangulation with hanging nodes, parallel efficiency, easiness in h-p adaptivity, etc.
+Unlike the traditional mixed method, such local DG methods for higher derivatives are truly local (the auxiliary variables introduced for the derivatives can be eliminated locally) and share with the DG method all the flexibility and advantages such as a tolerance of arbitrary triangulation with hanging nodes, parallel efficiency, easiness in h - p adaptivity, etc.

-We will again use the double Mach reflection problem to illustrate the behavior of the DG methods.
-We present the result of the third order method (piecewise quadratic polynomials) on a rectangular mesh with $\Delta x = \Delta y = \frac{1}{480}$ [9], in Fig. 5.1.
+We will again use the double mach reflection problem to illustrate the behavior of the DG methods.
+We present the result of the third order method (piecewise quadratic polynomials) on a rectangular mesh with $\Delta x = \Delta y = (1/480)$ (Cockburn and Shu, 1998a), in Fig. 8.

-In summary, we can say the following about the discontinuous Galerkin methods:
+In summary, we can say the following about the DG methods:

-- They can be used for arbitrary triangulation, including those with hanging nodes.
+1. They can be used for arbitrary triangulation, including those with hanging nodes.
 Moreover, the degree of the polynomial, hence the order of accuracy, in each cell can be independently decided.
-Thus the method is ideally suited for h-p (mesh size and order of accuracy) refinements and adaptivity. - 2.
-The methods have excellent parallel efficiency.
+Thus the method is ideally suited for h-p (mesh size and order of accuracy) refinements and adaptivity.

+- 2. The methods have excellent parallel efficiency.
 Even with space time adaptivity and load balancing the parallel efficiency can still be over 80%. - 3.
 They should be the methods of choice if geometry is complicated or if adaptivity is important, especially for problems with smooth solutions. - 4.
-For problems containing strong shocks, the nonlinear limiters are still less robust than the advanced WENO philosophy.
+For problems containing strong shocks, the non-linear limiters are still less robust than the advanced WENO philosophy.
 There is a parameter (the TVB constant) for the user to tune for each problem.
-For rectangular meshes the limiters work better than for triangular ones.
+For rectangular meshes, the limiters work better than for triangular ones.
 Other limiters are still being investigated in the literature.